 Imperfect History: Curating the Graphic Arts Collection at Benjamin Franklin’s Public Library

-Imperfect History: Curating the Graphic Arts Collection at Benjamin Franklin’s Public Library, a two-year project funded by the Henry Luce Foundation and in commemoration of the fiftieth anniversary of the Graphic Arts Department, will explore the development of the Library’s graphics art collection as it relates to historical and cultural biases within American history.
-Imperfect History will frankly examine the prints, photographs, original works of art on paper, and other graphics that epitomize the evolution of a pivotal public library.
+Imperfect History: Curating the Graphic Arts Collection at Benjamin Franklin’s Public Library, a two-year project funded by the Henry Luce Foundation and in commemoration of the fiftieth anniversary of the Graphic Arts Department, explored the development of the Library’s graphics art collection as it relates to historical and cultural biases within American history.
+Imperfect History frankly examined the prints, photographs, original works of art on paper, and other graphics that epitomize the evolution of a pivotal public library.

-The project includes an eighteen-month curatorial fellowship, an online and onsite exhibition of the collection, an exhibition publication, digital catalog, a visual literacy workshop, and a symposium.
-The exhibition, on display September 20, 2021-April 8, 2022, will be a candid exploration of the evolution of American graphic arts curatorship and collections in one of the oldest cultural institutions in the country.
+The project included an eighteen-month curatorial fellowship, an online and onsite exhibition of the collection, an exhibition publication, digital catalog, a visual literacy workshop, and a symposium.
+The exhibition, on display September 20, 2021-April 8, 2022, was a candid exploration of the evolution of American graphic arts curatorship and collections in one of the oldest cultural institutions in the country.
 This collection is vital to the understanding of the nation’s complex visual history.

 Stay Connected & Get Involved!